|

 How do you deal with that professionally?

-CS: It’s awkward and it’s frustrating but at the end of the day my role is explaining what the law is; what the options are, and then advising the best course of action.
+HS: It’s awkward, and it’s frustrating, but at the end of the day, my role is explaining what the law is, what the options are, and then advising the best course of action.
 But I also have to respect my client’s point of view.
-If they make a decision that I don’t advise or don’t agree with then, as long as they are aware of the potential consequences, I will still do my best for them.
+If they make a decision that I don’t advise or don’t agree with, then as long as they are aware of the potential consequences, I will still do my best for them.
 A simple difference of opinion or approach is not enough usually for a solicitor to stop acting for a client.
-Luckily it’s rare to encounter views so extreme that I no longer feel able to represent a client!
+Luckily, it’s rare to encounter views that are so extreme that I no longer feel able to represent a client!